Promoting justice, equity, and compassion

 Bans on Religious Garb in the United States

 By Nathan C. Walker

-Nate is currently a Resident Fellow at Harvard Divinity School where he studies legal restrictions on religious expression in the United States.
-He is also a doctoral candidate at Teachers College Columbia University in an interdisciplinary program of Law, Education & Religion.
+While as a Resident Fellow at Harvard Divinity School Nate studied legal restrictions on religious expression.
+He is currently a doctoral candidate at Columbia University in an interdisciplinary program of Law, Education & Religion.
 His dissertation, excerpted below, asks the question, should public school teachers leave their religious garb at the schoolhouse gate?
 (Click on image to expand.)

 Before stepping onto the grounds of U.S. public schools, should teachers who identify as Christians bury their cross necklaces inside their shirts?
 Should educators who practice Islam, Judaism, Hinduism, and Sikhism leave their head coverings at the schoolhouse gate?
 Different worldviews will result in different responses; however, most can agree that the issue of public school teachers’ religious expression derives from the inexorable tension between the free exercise and establishment clauses of the First Amendment.
 History reveals that this tension is not easily alleviated.